 How does one actually decide what to put here?
 What defines us?
 Our place?
 Our space?
 Our education or experiences?
 Our culture?
 Our faith?
 It is impossible to tell you who I am, but I will give you some stats that might help you know where we meet and begin together.

-Born in California, but moving 43 times in my life and living nearly everywhere, I am a mix of Euro-Spanish-Italian and German-Norwegian people.
+Born in California, but moving 45 times in my life and living nearly everywhere, I am a mix of Euro-Spanish-Italian and German-Norwegian people.
 My family and faith of origin range from Baptist to Lutheran.
 My parents are both happily remarried to my wonderful second parents. (don’t you hate “step”?)
-I have 8 brothers and sisters and am married to a man who has 7 himself, which means, I do family BIG.
-Together, husband Lance and I share 4 gorgeous human beings- nearly all adult age now.
+I have 8 brothers and sisters and am married to a man who has 7 himself, which means, I do BIG family.
+Together, my husband Lance and I parent 4 gorgeous human beings- all young adults now.

 I was a stay at home mom for many years, and when the youngest were in 2nd grade I went back to school, starting on my Bachelors degree (General Studies with minors in Organizational Leadership and Human Services).
 When I finished that, I began the process for ordination in the Evangelical Lutheran Church in America.
 That required a Master of Divinity which is a 4 year degree that includes a year of internship.
 In May of 2016 I graduated from Luther Seminary and was approved for ordination in June.